roboticsatiowa/.github/profile/README.md

 # Robotics at Iowa
 ![Banner](https://github.com/roboticsatiowa/.github/blob/main/profile/IowaBanner.jpg)

-Welcome to the official repository of Robotics at Iowa!
-We're a dedicated group of students from Iowa, focused on our passion for robotics and engineering

 ## About Us

 Robotics at Iowa is a private organization with a singular mission: to design, build, and operate a Mars rover for challenging competitions.
 Our team is composed of talented individuals who share a common interest in robotics and space exploration.
 We come from a variety of backgrounds not limited to engineering